kwaldenphd/algorithms/README.md

 # Lab Notebook Questions

 In addition to the lab notebook questions, include final versions of the following `.py` files.
+Submit as a `.zip` on Sakai.
 - `save-webpage.py`
 - `stripTags.py`
 - `HTML-to-text.py`